CSCfi/csc-user-guide/docs/data/sensitive-data/fega_submission.md

 # Data submission

+!!!
+Note
+    FEGA is still in the pilot phase, so no submissions can be made to the service.
+The expected launch of the service is in the beginning of year 2023.
+We will process submissions in the order we have received the support reguests.
+In addition to the legal agreements listed on this page, there needs to be service agreement between CSC and the data controller specific for FEGA service.
+Make sure before starting submitting any data that all these legal agreements are in place.
+This user guide is still preliminary, and changes to the instructions are expected before the launch of the service.

 <iframe width="280" height="155" srcdoc="https://www.youtube.com/embed/eg9YRFgT_5w" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## Submission process overview